Boone County Collector

 the legal holder of the certificate of purchase is named as the original tax sale purchaser or the assignee on the original certificate of purchase;

-not more than 120 days from the date the purchaser applies for the collector’s deed, the purchaser obtains a title search report from a licensed attorney or licensed title company detailing the ownership and encumbrances on the property;
+- the purchaser obtained a title search report from a licensed attorney or licensed title company detailing the ownership and encumbrances on the property;

-the purchaser has provided an affidavit to the collector, that at least 90 days prior to the one year anniversary of the tax sale, the purchaser has notified the owner of record at the last known available address and anyone with publicly recorded unreleased deed of trust, mortgage, lease, lien, judgment, or publicly recorded claim upon the property, by first class mail and certified mail return receipt requested, of the right to redeem;
+- the purchaser has provided an affidavit to the collector, that at least 90 days prior to the date when the purchaser is authorized to acquire the deed, the purchaser has notified the owner of record at the last known available address and anyone with publicly recorded unreleased deed of trust, mortgage, lease, lien, judgment, or publicly recorded claim upon the property, by first class mail and certified mail return receipt requested, of the right to redeem;

 The affidavit must include:

-name of purchaser; date of sale; legal description of property purchased; date and to whom every required notice was sent; and have attached the following original documents:
+name of purchaser; date of sale; legal description of property purchased; date and to whom every required notice was sent; and have attached copies of the following documents:

 title search report;